PJarbas/headphones-detection-yolo/README.md

 ```

-Create the `train.txt` and `test.txt` files with random split, this files must be in the same directory that the `darknet.data` file
+Create the `train.txt` and `test.txt` files with random split, these files must be in the same directory that the `darknet.data` file

 ```bash
    $ cd src